kreteshq/kretes.dev/tutorial/docker.md

 ---
-pos: 15
+pos: 14
-title: 15.
+title: 14.
 Docker Image
 description: >
   Building a Docker image for a Kretes app
+images:
+- docker.png
 ---

 # Building a Docker image